 The only major issue with Amex business cards, including American Express Business Gold, is the lack of acceptance by some suppliers.

 Realistically, you will need to have a Visa or Mastercard as well to ensure that you can always get a card accepted.
 For limited companies, I recommend the Capital On Tap Business Rewards Visa credit card.
-Capital On Tap offers 10,000 Avios for signing up and a very generous earning rate of 1 Avios per £1.
+It has a very generous earning rate of 1 Avios per £1

 If you are a sole trader, you do not qualify for the Capital On Tap Business Rewards Visa.
 I recommend the generous Barclaycard Select Cashback card instead: